Facebook Tips for Travel Writers

 3. Facebook is popular among all demographic groups.
 But there are differences: more women use it than men and more people with college degrees use it than those without.
 It's still popular with young people (79% usage by 18-29 year olds), and usage by older people has doubled since 2012.

 Given the benefits and the usage, I think travel writers need a Facebook presence.
 So here are my Facebook tips on what constitutes an image-enhancing Facebook page, along with some advice on what to avoid posting.
+This applies to any social media you're using.
+I'm using Facebook as a generic description for social media in general, and also because I think it's still a powerful form of social media for travel writers.

 Facebook Tips about Photographs